Hear from James and Tania about their renovation journey with Summit and how they completely transformed their 22 year old…

-Summit's Design Consultant Charlie met with clients Natalie and Justin to do a pre-purchase inspection on the home that they were considering, going through the house room by room as well as looking at the overall site in regards to orientation so designing for the climate could also be considered.
+Summit Renovations Design Consultant, Charlie met with clients, Natalie and Justin to do a pre-purchase inspection on the home that they were considering purchasing.
+They went through the house room by room as well as looking at the overall site in regards to orientation so designing for the climate could also be considered.

 They then purchased the home with a view to extending and renovating it into a family home.